-The City of Rohnert Park (City) recognizes the Rohnert Park Public Safety Managers' Association (RPPSMA) as the labor bargaining and representation unit for Public Safety Commanders and Public Safety Lieutenants.
+The City of Rohnert Park (City) recognizes the Rohnert Park Public Safety Managers' Association (RPPSMA) as the labor bargaining and representation unit for Public Safety Commanders (formerly referred to as "Public Safety Lieutenants)".

 Pursuant to Government Code Section 3500 et. seq., the representatives of the RPPSMA and the representatives of the City have met and conferred and hereby submit their joint recommendation for salary and benefit compensation for all members of the bargaining unit.